MEET TOMASZ DRYBALA

 • Neurochemical feedback loops

-How dopamine, cortisol, testosterone, and oxytocin influence perception, urgency, confidence, and strategic blind spots in real time
+How dopamine, cortisol, oxytocin, serotonin and testosterone influence perception, urgency, confidence, and strategic blind spots in real time

 How internal chemistry reinforces biases such as overconfidence, confirmation bias, the sunk cost fallacy, and others, even in data-rich environments